 Construction equipment operators control or manage the use of bulldozers, cranes, graders, drilling rigs, and other heavy equipment in military construction.
-They manage daily activities devoted to the construction and maintenance of concrete and asphalt runways, structural systems and wooden, masonry, metal, and concrete buildings, aircraft parking aprons, and roads.
+They manage daily activities devoted to the construction and maintenance of runways, aircraft parking aprons, roads, and wooden, metal, and concrete buildings.
 They direct and coordinate the efforts of crews in the use of earth moving, quarrying, well digging, mixing, asphalt batching, and paving equipment.
-They also oversee demolition efforts and ensure adherence to environmental regulations.Explore this career outside the military
+They also oversee demolition efforts and ensure adherence to environmental regulations.Explore this career outside the Military

 Construction equipment operators work outdoors in all kinds of weather conditions.
 They often sit for long periods and are subject to loud noise and vibrations.
 They may work indoors while repairing equipment.